Skip to main content

 2 mentions Positive Neutral Negative

-• “I was reminded of the good old Bioware days with the character development and the freedom to choose the route that the story unfolds on.”
+• “I was reminded of the good old Bioware days with the character development and freedom to choose the route that the story unfolds on.”

 Skip Game Offers